Mutoxicated/HYPER/devlog.md

 I also thought of some more super passive items.
 One cool thing about them by the way: These super passive items can only be made from a passive item chain, which is a structure that holds passive items that, depending on how they are ordered, create a super passive item.
 Initially they are not very effectvive, but the more time you invest in them, the better they get.

 I think it's cool.

+## Day 145 & 146

+Didn't do anything on day 145, well I kinda did.
+Just writing some more super passive items.
+Today i wrote some new enemies and also started making the map generation.
+Tomorrow it's going to be practically done.